 A number of procedures are designed to eliminate the fine lines and wrinkles in the skin itself.
-Often these wrinkles occur in the corners of the eyes (laugh lines), the lip, or forehead.
+Often, these wrinkles occur in the corners of the eyes (laugh lines), the lip, or forehead.
 Such fine lines cannot be removed by classic facelift techniques or other methods of skin tightening.
 Virginia chemical peels, dermabrasion, and laser resurfacing are methods that specifically address these problems.
 Each technique uses a different method of creating a superficial burn in the face.
 The new skin formed by the deeper layers is tighter and has fewer wrinkles.

 With a Virginia chemical peel, a special solution is used to peel away the top layers of the skin.
 This solution is applied to problem areas, such as the corner of the eyes or the lip.
-Occasionally, it may be necessary to peel the entire face.
+Occasionally, it may be necessary to apply this peel to the entire face.
 In 7-10 days, new skin regenerates from the deeper layers of skin.

 With all techniques of resurfacing, the immediate postoperative period is characterized by swelling of the face and treated areas.
-After a few days, this swelling will subside and the newly formed skin will emerge as a bright pink color, similar to intense sunburn.
-Your skin will remain sensitive for some time after these procedures, and you will have to wear sun block when going outdoors for several months, due to the sensitivity of the newly formed skin.
-Shortly after treatment you will be able to wear make-up, and within a few weeks you can engage in strenuous activity.
+After a few days, this swelling will subside, and the newly formed skin will emerge as a bright pink color, similar to intense sunburn.
+Your skin will remain sensitive for some time after these procedures, and you will have to wear sunblock when going outdoors for several months due to the sensitivity of the newly formed skin.
+Shortly after treatment, you will be able to wear makeup, and within a few weeks, you can engage in strenuous activity.

 The choice of the Virginia chemical peel technique that is most suited for you may depend on your skin quality, tone, or color.
-The success of these procedures also may depend on your lifestyle and heredity.
+The success of these procedures also may depend on your lifestyle and genetics.
 On occasion, permanent pigment changes may result from these procedures.
 You should discuss what technique would be best for you with Dr. Marefat.

-A chemical peel is a procedure that helps counteract the effects of aging by removing the top layers of the skin of the face, thereby eliminating wrinkles, blemishes, and large facial pores.
+A chemical peel is a procedure that helps counteract the effects of aging by removing the top layers of the skin of the face, eliminating wrinkles, blemishes, and large facial pores.
 As we age, wrinkles occur in the corners of the eyes (laugh lines), the lip, or forehead.
 Such fine lines cannot be removed by classic facelift techniques or other methods of skin tightening.
 Resurfacing procedures, such as Virginia chemical peel, dermabrasion, and laser resurfacing, are methods that specifically address such problems.
-Each technique uses a different method of creating a superficial burn in the face.
+Each technique uses a different method of creating a superficial burn on the face.
 The new skin is formed by the deeper layers of the skin and will have fewer wrinkles and blemishes.

 The purpose of the chemical peel procedure is to remove the signs of aging in the face by removing the top layers of the skin.
 The deeper layers of the skin then create new skin that has fewer wrinkles, pores, and blemishes.
 The beneficial effects of a Virginia chemical peel can vary, depending on the patient's anatomy and lifestyle.
 In addition, the depth of the wrinkles, pores, and color differences in the skin will be important in the result achieved.